Keerthi18B/TodoList-app/README.md

 # TodoList-app
-creating an app using android studio using java as language
+creating a todolistapp using android studio using java as language